asadqureshi12/nhs-dental-activity-dashboard/README.md

 Three views here:

-- **Patient type distribution** — roughly even split between children, non-paying adults, and paying adults across the dataset
+- **Patient type distribution (COT volume)** — paying adults account for the largest share of clinical activity at 17.9M courses, followed by children at 11.9M.
+Non-paying adults are notably lower at 5.5M — which when read alongside Dashboard 2 suggests this group is accessing the service less overall but relying more heavily on urgent care when they do
-- **Treatment band distribution** — Band 2 accounts for the largest share of UDA volume (43%), suggesting the majority of activity involves restorative rather than preventative work
+- **Treatment band distribution (COT volume)** — Band 1 dominates at 60.45%, meaning the majority of NHS dental activity is check-up and prevention level work.
+Band 2 accounts for 25.26%.
+Urgent treatment makes up 10.33% of total COT volume — a meaningful proportion given it represents unplanned, crisis-driven demand
 - **Efficiency scatter plot** — plots total UDA against average UDA per course of treatment per practice, with an 8.5 UDA benchmark line.
-Most practices cluster below the benchmark; a small number of high-volume outliers deliver significantly fewer UDA per treatment course
+Most practices cluster well below the benchmark, with efficiency dropping further as total UDA volume increases.
+A small number of high-volume outliers beyond 220K UDA show noticeably lower UDA per treatment course, suggesting larger practices may be handling a higher proportion of lighter-touch treatments

 ---